 This is possible because the brain contains a special language module.
 The module collects sentences from your environment, and imitates them and re-combines them to produce new sentences.
 This is exactly how you learned to speak as a child: you listened to your parents and other people around you, and then you were able to imitate those sentences.

 You learn a foreign language in the same way.
 As you hear (or read) more and more correct English sentences, your language module gets more and more information, and you can express more and more in English.
-Antimoon calls this learning by input.
-Stephen Krashen calls it the Natural Method.
+It’s called learning by input.

 Now you see why it is a good idea to read the example sentences when you look up a word in a dictionary.
 For each sentence you read, there is a good chance that it will appear in your head when you need it, and that you will be able to re-use it (or part of it) to produce your own correct sentence.